CaliStyle/humpback/README.md

 sails.js installed.

 Then, Fork this repo
 ```sh
 $ npm install

 $ sails lift
 ```

+##What you should know if you consider using Humpback
+There is plethra of awesome technologies being used in Humpback.
+If you consider using Humpback for production, you and your team should have an understanding of the following:
+  * Node.js
+  * Sails.js
+  * Angular.js
+  * Foundation-apps
+  * JS-Data

+Additional things that will come in handy
+  * Node-machines
+  * Bower
+  * Grunt

+Methodologies to keep in mind
+  * Single Page Applications (SPAs)
+  * Model View Controller (MVC)

 ##Role based authorization and Prebuilt Back Back Admin
 One of the most repetitive tasks that we do with every sails project is